mdozmorov/dcaf/README.md

 bigWigCount
 bigWigDescribe
 categorize.py

+`check_phred.sh` - Check whether quality of a FASTQ is PHRED33 or PHRED64 encoded

 collapseRows

 `convert.py` - Reads 3-column file containing "line #", "Gene(s)", "Ratio"; Genes may be " /// " separated; Splits gene line into a set of genes; Outputs "Gene" - "Ratio" pair.
 For Affy data